jared-jewitt/backend-booster-apollo-graphql-postgresql/README.md

 # Backend Booster - GraphQL + PostgreSQL

-This codebase is a boilerplate for a GraphQL + PostgreSQL backend.
+This codebase is a GraphQL + PostgreSQL boilerplate.
 It is intended to be used as a [Booster](https://github.com/jared-jewitt/booster-guidelines) for my [Launchpad](https://github.com/jared-jewitt/launchpad).
 However, that being said, it can still be used completely on its own - CI/CD and infrastructure (IaC) come pre-configured.